See also: Rulers of the 6th-from-Chandra - what social material bhava do they rule

 Sodarya-karaka Zukra's preferred methods for dealing with the stress and strain of life's problematics include potentially addictive indulgence in alcohol, sugary soothing foods, sweet numbing drugs which may relieve the discomfort associated with 6th-from-Chandra.

 Zukra in 6th-from-Chandra indicates that from the perspective of one's mother * matrikaraka Chandra * one's wife * Sodarya-karaka Zukra * may be emotionally (Chandra) apprehended (aspect) as an adversarial figure (6th).
 Conflict with the wife-figure can deepen the existing addictive self-medicating response.
 The mother dislikes or distrusts the wife, and this stress may lead one to indulge in numbing substances or behaviors.

 The opposite animosity, where the wife is misaligned to the mother, is seen via Zukra in the revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing 8th-from-Chandra , where from the Zukra lagna, the matrikaraka Chandra occupies the unbalanced 6th-from-Zukra.

 Zukra in 6th-from-Chandra may indicate that one's mother sees one's sister, or mother's own sister, as an enemy in some fashion.
 The only visible evidence may be that the mother has an addictive pattern.

-Diseases of pleasuring, luxury and indulgence.
+Diseases of pleasuring, ailments of luxury, and digestive consequences of delightful indulgence.
 Sweet misuse of the graces of ladies.